lightward/mechanic-tasks/docs/auto-reserve-draft-order-items-for-x-days/README.md

 Tags: Draft Orders, Products, Reserve

-Use this task to auto-reserve all of the line items for a set amount of time on any new or updated draft orders that contain a certain tag.
+Use this task to auto-reserve all of the line items for a set amount of time on qualifying new or updated draft orders.
 A common use case is when you have an app or service that is creating draft orders on your behalf and you want to make sure that the inventory for those orders is set aside if possible.

 * View in the task library: [tasks.mechanic.dev/auto-reserve-draft-order-items-for-x-days](https://tasks.mechanic.dev/auto-reserve-draft-order-items-for-x-days)
 * Task JSON, for direct import: [task.json](../../tasks/auto-reserve-draft-order-items-for-x-days.json)